Ebola: Bleeding

 In some cases, internal and external bleeding may occur.
 This typically begins five to seven days after the first symptoms.
 All infected people show some decreased blood clotting.
 Bleeding from mucous membranes or from sites of needle punctures has been reported in 40–50% of cases.
 This may cause vomiting blood, coughing up of blood, or blood in stool.
-Bleeding into the skin may create petechiae, purpura, ecchymoses or haematomas (especially around needle injection sites).
+Bleeding into the skin may create petechiae, purpura, bruising or haematomas (especially around needle injection sites).

 Bleeding into the whites of the eyes may also occur.
 Heavy bleeding is uncommon; if it occurs, it is usually in the gastrointestinal tract.
 The incidence of bleeding into the gastrointestinal tract was reported to be ~58% in the 2001 outbreak in Gabon, but in the 2014–15 outbreak in the US it was ~18%, possibly due to improved prevention of disseminated intravascular coagulation.

 Recovery or death

 Recovery may begin between seven and 14 days after first symptoms.
 Death, if it occurs, follows typically six to sixteen days from first symptoms and is often due to shock from fluid loss.
 In general, bleeding often indicates a worse outcome, and blood loss may result in death.
 People are often in a coma near the end of life.

 Those who survive often have ongoing muscular and joint pain, liver inflammation, and decreased hearing, and may have continued tiredness, continued weakness, decreased appetite, and difficulty returning to pre-illness weight.
 Problems with vision may develop.
-It is recommended that survivors of EVD wear condoms for at least twelve months after initial infection or until the semen of a male survivor tests negative for Ebola virus on two separate occasions.
+It is recommended that survivors wear condoms for at least twelve months after initial infection or until the semen of a male survivor tests negative for Ebolavirus on two separate occasions.

 Survivors develop antibodies against Ebola that last at least 10 years, but it is unclear whether they are immune to additional infections.

 Cause

-EVD in humans is caused by four of six viruses of the genus Ebolavirus.
-The four are Bundibugyo virus (BDBV), Sudan virus (SUDV), Taï Forest virus (TAFV) and one simply called Ebola virus (EBOV, formerly Zaire Ebola virus).
-EBOV, species Zaire ebolavirus, is the most dangerous of the known EVD-causing viruses, and is responsible for the largest number of outbreaks.
+EVD in humans is caused by four of six viruses of the genus Orthoebolavirus.
+The four are Bundibugyo ebolavirus (BDBV), Sudan ebolavirus (SUDV), Taï Forest ebolavirus (TAFV) and Zaire ebolavirus (EBOV).
+EBOV is the most dangerous of the known EVD-causing viruses, and is responsible for the largest number of outbreaks.
 The fifth and sixth viruses, Reston virus (RESTV) and Bombali virus (BOMV), are not thought to cause disease in humans, but have caused disease in other primates.
 All six viruses are closely related to marburgviruses.